Canberra Crescent Condominium near Canberra Plaza and MRT station

 • XCL World Academy.

-Conclusion: Canberra Crescent Condo Investment Potential
+Conclusion: Canberra Crescent Residences Investment Potential

 This compares favourably to recent condo launches in the north region, such as Lentor Central Residences at $982 psf ppr and Norwood Grand at $904 psf ppr.